-Initial Interview – After attending a tour, you will be emailed an application packet.
-Shortly after you return the completed application, you will receive another email to set up a date for an initial interview.
+Initial Interview – You will receive the login information for our counselor application when you attend a tour.
+Shortly after you return the completed application, you will receive an email to set up a date for an initial interview.

 Evaluation Group – You will participate in exercises that will help us understand your knowledge of yourself, your empathic responses, self-awareness of defenses and biases, ability to be open, willingness to learn, and your style of giving and receiving feedback in a group setting.
 All SCCC counselors participate in group supervision so we believe that it is important for you as well as for us to get a sense of how this type of group interaction will be for you.

 SCCC is a unique organization that offers a broad range of counseling experiences, cutting-edge training, high-quality supervision from a variety of disciplines, and a supportive community of counselors and administrators.
 This atmosphere of community service makes the Center a very exciting and creative place that can add a new dimension to your life, personally and professionally.

 We look forward to meeting you!
 For additional questions, please fill in the inquiry box on the right, or call John Berndt at 323.937.1344.